 Once, his master Epaphroditus began twisting his leg as an amusement.
 Epictetus told him, “If you go on, you will break my leg.”

 But Epaphroditus kept twisting.
-Finally, when the leg broke, Epictetus uttered through his pain, with unruffled serenity, “Did I not tell you that you would break my leg?”
+Finally, when his leg broke, Epictetus uttered through his pain, with unruffled serenity, “Did I not tell you that you would break my leg?”

-That was the hallmark of a Stoic man: staying unperturbed in mind by the things they can’t control.
+That was the hallmark of a Stoic: staying unperturbed in mind by the things they cannot control.

 And this is what he meant: We would react with anger and desperation if anyone were to capture us and make us serve a slave.
 Then how come we let our minds serve as slaves to other people’s whims and orders several times a day?

-When people around us do or say things to us that makes us react, it means they have invaded and enslaved our minds.
-We argue with them in trying to prove they are wrong.
+When people around us do or say things to us that make us react, it means they have invaded and enslaved our minds.
+We argue with them, trying to prove they are wrong.
 We spend days and hours finding ways to put them down.